-- 3.2.1 The distinctive character of the Borough's buildings, settings and environments is highly valued by local people and is regarded18 as a cornerstone to attracting high quality jobs and visitors to the Borough, and underpins local quality of life, now and in the future.
+- 3.2.1 The distinctive character of the Borough's buildings, settings and environments is highly valued by local people and is regarded16 as a cornerstone to attracting high quality jobs and visitors to the Borough, and underpins local quality of life, now and in the future.
 High quality design in new development that strengthens the valued character of Darlington's built and natural townscapes and landscapes will help to reinforce Darlington's distinctiveness.
-High quality design will also help to connect old and new, create spaces for wildlife and people, and create and maintain safe, attractive, healthy, inclusive and sustainable places. - 3.2.2 High quality design should appropriately reflect the positive elements identified in Distinctly Darlington19 for each of the seven different character zones and create a vibrant, distinctive 'sense of place'.
-Contemporary design should complement the past but be honest to its time.
+High quality design will also help to connect old and new, create spaces for wildlife and people, and create and maintain safe, attractive, healthy, inclusive and sustainable places. - 3.2.2 High quality design should appropriately reflect the positive elements identified in Distinctly Darlington17 for each of the seven different character zones and create a vibrant, distinctive 'sense of place'.
+Contemporary design should complement the past but be honest to its time. - 3.2.3 The important role that the design of new development can have in minimising carbon emissions is also recognised 18.

-19. Distinctly Darlington: Design of New Development SPD, DBC, 2009

-- 20. Darlington Climate Change Strategy, Darlington Partnership 2006 - 21.
-Code for Sustainable Homes, DCLG, 2008 www.breeam.org - 22.
-PPS 22: Renewable Energy and RSS Policy 39 - 3.2.3 The important role that the design of new development can have in minimising carbon emissions is also recognised20.
 Sustainable design should consider the whole life of a development, from construction to operation or occupation, so that all opportunities are taken to dramatically cut energy and water use, reduce carbon dioxide emissions and flood risk, save resources and use sustainable drainage techniques.
+The appropriate national sustainable building standards 19 or those of any equivalent approved scheme must be met, and major developments will be expected to secure at least 10% of their energy supply from decentralised and renewable or low carbon sources, in accordance with the Government's target 20.

+- 16. 'One Darlington: Perfectly Placed', the sustainable community strategy for Darlington, 2008. - 17.
+Distinctly Darlington: Darlington Characterisation Study, DBC, 2009 - 18.
+Darlington Climate Change Strategy, Darlington Partnership 2006 - 19.
+Code for Sustainable Homes, DCLG, 2008 www.breeam.org

+20. PPS 22: Renewable Energy

-The appropriate national sustainable building standards21 or those of any equivalent approved scheme must be met, and significant developments will be expected to secure at least 10% of their energy supply from decentralised and renewable or low carbon sources, in accordance with Government and RSS targets22 (see Policy CS3). - 3.2.4 New developments should be created with easy and safe movement for everyone, with priority given to pedestrians, cyclists and users of public transport, whilst ensuring that those who need to use a car to move around the Borough are able to do so (see policy CS19).
-Good connectivity will help integrate new development with existing urban areas, providing direct routes and connections through, to and from new development to bus stops, local shops and services, helping to reduce inequalities in education, health, and income that are amplified by poor access. - 3.2.5 The priorities for high quality, sustainable and safe design in this policy are elaborated upon in the Design of New Development Supplementary Planning Document or any successor.
+- 3.2.4 New developments should be created with easy and safe movement for everyone, with priority given to pedestrians, cyclists and users of public transport, whilst ensuring that those who need to use a car to move around the Borough are able to do so (see policy CS19).
+Good connectivity will help integrate new development with existing urban areas, providing direct routes and connections through, to and from new development to bus stops, local shops and services, helping to reduce inequalities in education, health, and income that are amplified by poor access. - 3.2.5 The priorities for high quality, sustainable and safe design in this policy are elaborated upon in the Design of New Development Supplementary Planning Document.